 - It can be a den for your GSD; a place for your dog to curl up, rest, and relax.

 - It can be a warm and comfortable dog bedroom.

 - It will make traveling and camping with your German shepherd so much easier.

 Different Types of Dog Crate

 Different crates serve different purposes.
 People who need to travel often with their GSD may want to get a solid plastic crate that meets most airline requirements.
 A solid plastic crate benefits dogs who have separation anxiety or escape tendencies too.

-People who need a crate only occasionally can use a folded wire crate with handles for easy storage and transport.
-People whose German Shepherd spends most of his time outdoors might choose an outdoor dog kennel.
+People who need a crate only occasionally can use a folded crate with handles for easy storage and transport.
+As for those whose German Shepherd spends most of his time outdoors might consider choosing an outdoor dog kennel.